DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world1.md

 "Could they be here for revenge?"

-Bodyguard Fairin looked up at building's rooftop.
+Bodyguard Farin looked up at building's rooftop.
 Just hour ago there were three hero rank demons.

 "No doubt demons had the same feeling about our surprise attack, as we're having now.